DetectiveQA: Evaluating Long-Context Reasoning on Detective Novels: Creating DetectiveQA

-A representative data to study language models' ability to handle long contexts is books, among which \textbf{detective novels} are a category that contains intensive reasoning-related content.
+\textbf{Detective novels} are valuable for studying language models' ability to handle long contexts due to their reasoning-heavy content.
 Therefore, we consider detective novels as promising candidates to be data sources of our benchmark.
-Nevertheless, we find that a large volume of detective novels take the attractiveness of storytelling in the first place at the sacrifice of the strictness of reasoning processes.
-Fortunately, we find a group of detective novels categorized as orthodox school~\citep{saito2007orthodox}.
-These novels are dedicated to entertaining readers keen on solving puzzles by ensuring that the reader has the same number of evidences as the detective in the novel, being ideal data sources that satisfy our need for rigorous reasoning.
+However, many prioritize storytelling over rigorous reasoning.
+Fortunately, we find a group of detective novels categorized as orthodox school~\citep{saito2007orthodox}, which emphasize logical puzzles and provide readers with the same evidence as the detective, making them suitable for our benchmark.
 Therefore, we collect orthodox detective novels as sources of long context and use questions related to the puzzles in the novels to test the language models.

-Other consideration on data sources are their lengths and languages.
-A smooth gradient of difficulty helps to differentiate models at varying levels of proficiency.
-Therefore, we collect orthodox detective novels with lengths ranging from 100K to 250K words.
-Additionally, we only collect the Chinese and English versions given the language background of the researchers and data annotators.
+To ensure a smooth gradient of difficulty, we collect novels ranging from 100k to 250k words.
+We also limit our collection to Chinese and English versions, aligning with the language proficiency of the research team and data annotators.